bgenev/impulse-xdr/README.md

 ./install_manager.sh
 ```

 It will ask you a few questions to verify the setup and then proceed.
+If you don't have Docker installed, it will installed it for you.

 # Post-Install